grusin-db/uc-azure-account-scim-sync/README.md

                         Dumps EA principals to JSON file
 ```

-## Technical details

-In order to make testing, and technical TF application implementation simpler I needed to split the terraform code into two terraform applications.

-First terraform application, placed in `aad/` folder, does only download aad groups, members, spns, users… and builds all the parameters for the 2nd terraform application.
-This application does a bit of conditional filtering of members of each of the groups, to make sure that only nested groups which were white listed are included.
-Results of this data massaging task are written to `.aad_state.json`.

-Second terraform application just goes and applies the known set of resources, without doing any AAD checks.
-Having the intermediate state written to the json file act both as a good debugger, because I know exactly which groups are synced, but it also eliminated problems with terraform plan, that could break if groups list changes.

-This application needs state to handle deletions.
-State is kept in blob storage defined in `providers.tf`

-To run all of this just run `sh sync.sh` :)

 ## Known limitations / bugs

 - acount admins who are not defined in `cfg/account_admin_groups.json` will be removed from the account console on first run when `ea_companion_mode = false` (terraform is responsbile for syncing users)